 Pre-Dynamex Multi-factor Test

-Prior to Dynamex, California, like the federal government, considered many factors is deciding whether an independent contractor really is an employee.
-Here are examples of those factors that I discussed in Avoiding the Independent Contractor Trap:
+Prior to Dynamex, California, like the federal government, considered many factors when deciding whether an independent contractor really is an employee.
+For example, as I discussed in Avoiding the Independent Contractor Trap, those factors include:

 - If the company can tell the individual how to do the work, the individual looks more like an employee; an individual who decides how to do the work looks more like an independent contractor.